Yash-thor1/book-my-pass-hub/README.md

-# Book My Play Hub 🎭
+# Book My Pass Hub 🎭

 An online event and play booking platform built using React and TypeScript.